IdentitySeal/NODE-JS-task1/README.md

 # Created a Simple Form and Submit to a File
-Message entry is displayed in another page and it's message is saved in a .txt file
+Message entered is displayed in another page and it's message is saved in a .txt file